WoojaeJang/WoojaeJang/README.md

 ### 👋 Introduction 👋
 #### About ME

 Hi there!
-I'm Woojae and I'm a <b>Data Analyist</b> from Korea.
+I'm Woojae and I'm a <b>Data Engineer</b> from Korea.

 I can develop machine learning and deep learning projects like 'restoring black and white photos to colors'.
+And I can do data engineering tasks such as crawling, processing, and storing data.

 I really love to travel aboard.
 The best trip I've ever been to was <b>Camino de Santiago</b>. ⛰💖

-I hope to be the best big data analytics developer.
+I hope to be the best big data full stack developer.

 #### Contact ME